 It’s the largest city in Brazil, and this has seen a system of numerous public and private higher education learning centres.
 Some of the globally recognized universities such as University of Sao Paulo, Pontifical Catholic University of Sao Paulo and Sao Paulo State University are located here.

 We live in a world governed by brands and their strategies.
-The areas of Management, Marketing, Communication and Design converge in the approaches of Branding to unveil the complex phenomenon of consumption and relations of exchange, with great opportunities. [+]
+The areas of Management, Marketing, Communication and Design converge in Branding approaches to unveil the complex phenomenon of consumption and exchange relations, with great opportunities. [+]

 We live in a world governed by brands and their strategies.
-The areas of Management, Marketing, Communication and Design converge in the approaches of Branding to unveil the complex phenomenon of consumption and relations of exchange, with great opportunities.FOR WHOM?
+The areas of Management, Marketing, Communication and Design converge in Branding approaches to unveil the complex phenomenon of consumption and exchange relations, with great opportunities.FOR WHOM?

 For professionals looking to broaden their knowledge or direct their careers to the promising area of Branding, developing strategies, plans and actions to build, manage and communicate brand values, attributes and contents.HOW IS IT?